QMuLab/Opedia/README.md

 - Ensure gene names are gene symbols
 - Output results display cell types ranked by confidence scores
 ## 8. Reference and contact
 We finetuned scGPT model for osteosarcoma.
-The original publication for scGPT is follow.
+The original publication for scGPT is as follows.

-Cui, H., Wang, C., Maan, H., Pang, K., Luo, F., Duan, N., & Wang, B. (2024). scGPT: toward building a foundation model for single-cell multi-omics using generative AI.
-Nature methods, 21(8), 1470-1480.
+`Cui, H., Wang, C., Maan, H., Pang, K., Luo, F., Duan, N., & Wang, B. (2024). scGPT: toward building a foundation model for single-cell multi-omics using generative AI.
+Nature methods, 21(8), 1470-1480.`

 If you encounter any questions in using our model, please contact quanhua.muATpolyu.edu.hk